hedvigborgen/fys3150/project4/README.md

 Kamilla Ida Julie Sulebakk, Hedvig Borgen Reiersrud and Andrea Jensen Marthinussen

-In this project, we have utilized the Ising model in two dimension, in order to study phase transitions in magnetic systems.
+In this project we have utilized the Ising model in two dimensions to study phase transitions in magnetic systems.

 ## The project is created with:
 * C++